The ACNC Annual Report 2021-22 provides an overview of the Commission's work in the 2021-22 financial year.

 Our governance framework provides for effective governance and risk management, informed decision-making, and professional performance accountability.

-Our internal governance practices and structures ensure we meet the principles and requirements of the Public Governance, Performance and Accountability Act 2013 (PGPA Act).
+Our internal governance practices ensure we meet the principles and requirements of the PGPA Act.

 Risk management is built into our practices as an essential component of sound management and good corporate governance.
 Our Enterprise Risk Management Framework and guidelines are based on the ATO Enterprise Risk Management Framework.
 They align with the ATO’s Risk Management Policy.

 The ACNC comprises six directorates as well as the Executive.
-Each directorate has quality assurance processes and records its activities through business reporting obligations.
+Each directorate has quality assurance processes in place.

 - Audit and Risk committee as required by section 17AG (2A) of the Public Governance, Performance and Accountability Rule 2014 (PGPA Rule)